hyperledger/besu-docs/docs/Concepts/Merge.md

 ## Execution and consensus clients

-After The Merge, a full Ethereum Mainnet node will be a combination of an execution client (sometimes called an [Ethereum 1.0](https://blog.ethereum.org/2022/01/24/the-great-eth2-renaming/) client) and a consensus client (sometimes called an [Ethereum 2.0](https://blog.ethereum.org/2022/01/24/the-great-eth2-renaming/) client).
+After The Merge, a full Ethereum Mainnet node will be a combination of an execution client (previously called an [Ethereum 1.0](https://blog.ethereum.org/2022/01/24/the-great-eth2-renaming/) client) and a consensus client (previously called an [Ethereum 2.0](https://blog.ethereum.org/2022/01/24/the-great-eth2-renaming/) client).

 Execution clients, such as Besu, manage state and execute transactions on the execution layer.